rabbitmq/rabbitmq-stream-dotnet-client/Examples/SwarmSuperStream/readme.md

 docker service scale superstack_consumer=3
 ```

-Each customer is being handled by a different host:
 - Customer 0:  moved from 0ad39aca1229 to the new consumer 262a01fec68f
 - Customer 1:  moved from 0ad39aca1229 to same consumer that 0 is on 262a01fec68f
 - Customer 2:  moved from 0ad39aca1229 to the new consumer 2d2337d09fdb

-Note - Unsure why customer 0 and 1 stayed on the same host, as there were 3 consumer hosts running at this point.
+Unsure why customer 0 and 1 stayed on the same host, as there were 3 consumer hosts running at this point.
 ```

 | info: SuperStreamClients.Analytics.AnalyticsBackgroundWorker[0]